DNXEMPIRE-1/CandidAI/Code_Of_Conduct.md

 ## Project Goals

-The **Brave** project aims to create a comprehensive AI-powered platform for interview preparation.
+The **CanDid** project aims to create a comprehensive AI-powered platform for interview preparation.
 The primary goals of the project include:

 - **AI-Driven Efficiency**: Enhancing the interview process by generating and personalizing detailed interview forms.
 - **Customizable and Shareable Resources**: Providing access to mock interviews, expert insights, and preparation tips.